-The Commission expects that there is an appropriate demonstrable control environment in place if managers are to rely on the de minimis provisions.
+The Commission expects that there is an appropriate demonstrable control environment in place if Managers are to rely on the de minimis provisions permitted by a Trustee.

-If such controls are not in place, managers may not take advantage of the de minimis provisions.
+If such controls are not in place, Managers may not take advantage of the de minimis provisions.

-This section sets out the minimum checks which the Commission expects managers to carry out.
+This section sets out the minimum checks which the Commission expects Managers to carry out.